 Coming in the heels of the approval by the FCC Chair, the commission has announced that is ready to go ahead with a vote on the deal.
 The commission had already indicated in May that it would okay the deal but the upcoming vote would give the deal the formal approval of the FCC.

-Choice Business Connections is proud to be an Authorized Nationwide T-Mobile Master Dealer.
+Choice IoT is proud to be an Authorized Nationwide T-Mobile Master Dealer.
 This means that when you work with us, you get the best from America’s fastest-growing network.
 You can count on our connectivity solutions to keep your revenues growing.
 Our connectivity solutions are a game-changer in the industry.
 We offer transparent pricing on all our services, no volume commitments, and enterprise-level support across a variety of industries.
 Talk to us today to find out how we can help you grow your business.